Things to see and do - Glenrothes

 Just over 2 miles from Glenrothes, Drummonds Hotel offers well-appointed rooms and serves food all day in its restaurant and bar.
 A 5-minute walk from Markinch Train Station, this hotel provides free parking and WiFi.
 Each guest room has a flat-scre..

 1 High Street.
-Glenrothes GB - Markinch KY7 6DQ
+Glenrothes GB - Glenrothes KY7 6DQ

-Featuring free WiFi and a restaurant, Banner's House Hotel offers accommodation in Markinch.
+Featuring free WiFi and a restaurant, Banner's House Hotel is a 1-minute walk from Markinch Mainline Station and very close to Glenrothes.
 Guests can enjoy the on-site bar.
 A flat-screen TV, as well as an iPod docking station are available.
-Some rooms include a seating area for your convenience..
+Some roo..

 Markinch GB - KY7 6NE Glenrothes